jarun/googler/README.md

 ### Installing to default or custom location

-Run
+To install to the default location (`/usr/local`):

     $ sudo make install

-to install to `/usr/local`.
-To install to a different prefix, run

-    $ PREFIX=/path/to/prefix make install

-You may need to prepend `sudo` if the prefix is only writable by root.

 To remove `googler` and associated docs, run

     $ sudo make uninstall

-If you installed to a different prefix, you'll need to specify the same `PREFIX` as when you ran `make install`.
+`PREFIX` is supported, in case you want to install to a different location.

 ### Running as a standalone utility